-There, in the shadow of the Newport Power Station, Joe sits upon an upturned bucket and casts his rod into the murky water.
+There, in the shadow of the Newport Power Station, Joe sits on an upturned bucket and casts his rod into the murky water.

 On a day of fair weather, Joe (pictured) will be one of a dozen or so fishermen perched on the river’s western edge like meditating Buddhas, watching their lines, baiting their hooks.